phluxor/docs/en/guide/index.md

 - [DeadLetter](/en/features/deadletter.html) - What happens to lost messages?
 - [Timeout](/en/features/timeout_reciving_message.html) - How to set a timeout for receiving messages?
 - [Future](/en/features/future.html) - How to get the result of an actor's processing?
+- Behavior - How to change the state of an actor?
+- Middleware - What is middleware?
+- Reentrancy - How to handle reentrancy?
+- Router - How to route messages to actors?
+    - RoundRobin - round robin routing
+    - Random - random routing
+    - Broadcast - broadcast routing
+    - ConsistentHash - consistent hash routing
+- EventStream - How to publish and subscribe to events?
+- Persistence - How do I persist actor state?
+    - MySQL Provider - How to persist actor state in MySQL?
+    - PostgreSQL Provider - How to persist actor state in PostgreSQL?
+    - DynamoDB Provider - How to persist actor state in DynamoDB?
+- Remoting - How to communicate with actors in other actor systems?

 ## Phluxor Training